Birmingham Workers Compensation Attorney

 Some potential clients ask whether they need legal representation for a work injury.
 If you have a small injury that does not prevent you from returning to your normal duties, then you may very well not need an attorney.
 If, however, your injury has a permanent element and you will be unable to resume your regular tasks, it is a mistake to negotiate a settlement without an experienced workers’ compensation lawyer by your side.

-Additionally, our personal injury lawyers can assist in determining if you have a claim other than just against your employer.
+Additionally, our Birmingham work injury lawyers can assist in determining if you have a claim other than just against your employer.
 Alabama law allows suits against anyone who caused or contributed to your injury.
 Unlike a simple workers’ comp claim, suits against other companies or people can include many of the things workers’ comp doesn’t allow, such as mental anguish, future lost wages, pain and suffering, punitive damages, etc.

-Contact Our Workers’ Compensation Lawyers in Birmingham
+Contact A Workers’ Compensation Lawyer in Birmingham at Drake Injury Lawyers

 In Alabama, to make certain that your claim is filed properly so you receive the benefits you’re entitled to from workers compensation, contact Drake Injury Lawyers in Birmingham and schedule a free consultation today.
 Our highly skilled Birmingham personal injury attorneys have many years of experience in helping the injured get the compensation they need and deserve.

 We will help you file the claim properly and look closely at your situation to determine if there is potential for making one or more third-party claims to improve the possibility of a full recovery for all your damages, including the nonfinancial ones.
 Don’t delay, as missing a legal deadline could cause you to lose your right to benefits.
-Call (205) 970-0800 today for a free consultation.
+Call (205) 970-0800 today or contact us online for a free consultation.